 Depending on whether your primary pump is a jet pump or submersible, you’ll find different switching systems to make this auto-shutoff happen.
 If you’ve got your choice, the most reliable system uses a submersible pump with a Pumptec submersible pump protection device installed in the control box.
 This is what I use at my place.
 There are two reasons why this combination is so effective.

 The nice thing about every submersible pump is that they can never lose their prime.
 That’s because the pump actually sits down in the bottom of the well.
 If there’s water in the well at all, a submersible is always ready to push it upwards into your house.
-A jet pump, on the other hand, is very susceptible to air pockets because it’s located above ground.
+A jet pump, on the other hand, is very susceptible to air pockets in supply pipes because it’s located above ground.
 If you’re using a jet pump on the intake side of your trickle system, and it happens to suck in a little air before shutting down as your well runs dry, then the pump won’t be able to draw water no matter how much has flowed into the well.
-You’ll have to top up the system manually before the jet pump can pump again.
+You’ll have to top up the system manually by priming before the jet pump can pump again.
 That’s a huge and unnecessary pain and it defeats the whole purpose of the system.

 Another reason submersibles are perfect for the trickle system is that the Pumptec control device is designed to work with them.
 It senses changes in electrical current draw that happens when the submersible pump runs dry, then immediately shuts off power to the pump before damage can occur.
 You can dial in a preset amount of time that’ll elapse before the pump is re-energized, depending on how fast your well refills.
 The Pumptec unit can be adjusted for a delay of anywhere from 3 to 90 minutes.
-There are other devices that work for this application too, but I know from personal experience that the Pumptec is reliable.
+There are other devices that work for this application too, but I know from 20 years of personal experience that the Pumptec is reliable.

 The secondary side of a trickle system requires a food-safe holding tank, a pump and pressure system to deliver water to your taps and fixtures, and a float switch to cut power to the well pump when the holding tank is full.
 Since the pressure pump is drawing water from a tank that’s very close by (maybe even with a water level that’s higher than the pump itself), it’s in no danger of losing it’s prime.
 Go ahead and use any kind of pump that’s handy for you.
 In fact, if you’ve already got a jet pump on your weak well now, move it over to the secondary side of your trickle system (the part that delivers water to your taps from the storage tank), then put a new submersible in the well.